mperry68/InfradevConsultingWebsite/src/content/blog/canada-vs-us-payroll-employer-guide.md

 For U.S. companies hiring Canadian employees, working with an EOR provider or Canadian payroll specialist is highly recommended to ensure compliance and avoid costly penalties.

 Ready to simplify your Canadian payroll?
-[Contact InfraDev Consulting](/eor) to learn how our EOR services handle all Canadian payroll compliance for your team.
+[Contact InfraDev](/eor) to learn how our EOR services handle all Canadian payroll compliance for your team.